PolibaX/SITL_Simulation_ROS2_XRCE/README.md

 # PX4 SITL ROS 2
 This repository contains all the necessary parts to build and run a docker image with SITL simulation on ROS2 leveraging XRCE to communicate with PX4. <br>
-The repository contains also a ROS2 node for the offboard control
+The repository contains also a ROS2 node for the offboard control, clone this repositoiry using --recursive option

 ## build image

-`cd docker_ws`
+`cd docker_ws` <br>
 `./build_SITL_ros2.sh`

-## build PX4 (necessary on the first time)
-In the first launch px4 needs to be built.

-### Run container
+## Run container
 on the root of the repository folder run:<br>
-`./run_SITL_ros2.sh` this run scripts may need additional volumes to be mapped.
+`./run_SITL_ros2.sh` this run scripts may need additional volumes to be mapped in the long run.

 ## Run simulation